 - Max number of alerts: Maximum number of alerts that can be sent consecutively in the same time interval (Time Threshold).
 It is the maximum value of the alert counter.
 No more alerts will arrive per time interval than those indicated in this field.

 - Default Action: This list defines the default action that the template will have.
 This is the action that will be automatically created when you assign the template to the module.
 Place one action or none, however you cannot place place multiple actions by default.

-- Reset counter for non-sustained alerts: Its activation depends on the number indicated in Min. number of alerts is greater than 0.
-Enabling this token resets the alert counter when the indicated condition doesn't occur consecutively.
+- Reset counter for non-sustained alerts: Its activation depends on whether the number indicated in Min. number of alerts is higher than 0.
+Enabling this token resets the alert counter when the indicated condition does not take place consecutively.
 For example, if the field Min. number of alerts has a value of 2, it means that the module has to go through the state assigned in Condition type 3 times to trigger the alert.
 There are two scenarios with the latter token: